 I have now worked as a freelance writer for almost three decades.
-I suppose this would put me in the category of ‘fairly experienced’, but really, one is only as good as your last job.
+I suppose that would put me in the category of ‘fairly experienced’, but really, one is only as good as your last job.
 Although experience does count.
 Like many, I started my career working as a reporter at a newspaper, then at a trade magazine, before deciding to work for myself.
 I have also researched and written the copy for a number of coffee-table books.

 Travelling with a camera